joanrodas/plubo/README.md

 If you intend to use GitHub for your project, your best option is to create a new repo using this one as a template, just clicking the ***Use this template*** button.

+When the new repo is ready, you can just clone it, run ``composer install`` and start programming.

 > When using Plubo as a template, a pipeline will be executed right after the repo creation, modifiyng the filenames and classes to match your new project name.<br><br> The pipeline files will be autoremoved.

 ### 2. With composer